gomorpheus/terraform-provider-morpheus/docs/resources/kubernetes_app_blueprint.md

 ### Required

 - `name` (String) The name of the kubernetes app blueprint
-- `source_type` (String) The source of the terraform app blueprint (hcl, json, spec or repository)
+- `source_type` (String) The source of the kubernetes app blueprint (yaml, spec or repository)

 ### Optional

-- `blueprint_content` (String) The content of the terraform app blueprint.
-Used when the hcl or json source types are specified
+- `blueprint_content` (String) The content of the kubernetes app blueprint.
+Used when the yaml source type is specified
 - `category` (String) The category of the kubernetes app blueprint
 - `description` (String) The description of the kubernetes app blueprint
 - `integration_id` (Number) The ID of the git integration
 - `repository_id` (Number) The ID of the git repository
-- `spec_template_ids` (List of Number) A list of terraform spec template ids associated with the app blueprint
+- `spec_template_ids` (List of Number) A list of kubernetes spec template ids associated with the app blueprint
 - `version_ref` (String) The git reference of the repository to pull (main, master, etc.)
-- `visibility` (String) Determines whether the app blueprint is visible in sub-tenants or not
-- `working_path` (String) The path of the kubernetes chart in the git repository
+- `working_path` (String) The path of the kubernetes app blueprint in the git repository

 ### Read-Only